iOS-Group-Project/Songify/README.md

 **Required Must-have Stories**

-* User can scroll through photos.
+- [x] User can scroll through photos.
-* User can tap photos to see an artist music catalogue.
+- [x] User can tap on artist photos to see their music catalogue on the next view.
+- [x] User can scroll through album views
+- [x] User can tap on album photos to see their included tracks on the next view
+- [ ] User can scroll through tracks of the selected Album
+- [ ] User can navigate all the way back to the home screen

 **Optional Nice-to-have Stories**